Battle of Nasiriyah: Ambush Alley

-The bloodiest day of the operations for the Marines was 23 March, when 18 men of Charlie Company, 1st Battalion, 2nd Marines, were killed and eight Amphibious Assault Vehicles were disabled in heavy fighting with Iraqi forces around the Saddam Canal.
+The bloodiest day of the operations for the Marines was 23 March, when 18 men assigned to the 60mm Mortar Section, Weapons Platoon, Charlie Company, 1st Battalion, 2nd Marines, were killed and eight Amphibious Assault Vehicles were disabled in heavy fighting with Iraqi forces around the Saddam Canal.
 The Marines were engaged by RPGs, mortar, and artillery fire, as well as four Iraqi tanks hidden behind a building.

 A friendly-fire incident occurred when two A-10s from the Pennsylvania Air National Guard strafed the Amphibious Assault Vehicles of Charlie Company by mistake, killing at least one Marine, and possibly as many as 17 Marines, over the course of multiple passes.

 The A-10 strike was cleared by the battalion's forward air controller, who was with Bravo Company, bogged down on the eastern outskirts of the city.
 He did not have contact with Charlie Company and was unaware that Marines were so far north.
 An investigation into the friendly-fire episode confirmed that friendly-fire was to blame, but "like most friendly-fire investigations, it was done... with no enthusiasm for determining what really happened, or who should be held accountable."
 Videotapes from the A-10 planes went missing.
 Despite the clear findings, the U.S. Central Command issued a press release which both minimized certainty and the role of friendly-fire.

 Two other Marines, from the 6th Engineer Support Battalion, Corporal Evans James and Sgt.
 Bradley S. Korthaus drowned while trying to cross the Saddam Canal under fire the following day.
 Sgt.
 Michael E. Bitz, from the Marine Air Control Group 28, died from hostile fire while tending to wounded Marines.